dcadenas/pagerank/README.md

 Description
 -----------

-A library to calculate the PageRank of a big directed graph.
+A library to calculate the [PageRank](http://en.wikipedia.org/wiki/PageRank) of a big directed graph.
 It's intended to be used for big but not huge graphs, as those are better processed with a map-reduce distributed solution.
+This is a port from ruby's [rankable_graph](http://github.com/dcadenas/rankable_graph) gem.

 Usage
 -----